phuvf/oscpoint/README.md

 For more details, including infomation on SmartScreen warnings, see the [installation guide for the OctoCue add-in](https://support.octocue.com/docs/add-in/add-in_installation), which follows exactly the same process - this avoids me writing it out twice.

+## Configuration

+The add-in will add a new **OSCPoint** tab to the PowerPoint ribbon.
+Here you can:

+- Globally disable OSCPoint
+*Using this leaves the add-in running, but it will no longer react to incoming OSC actions, or emit OSC feedback.*
+- Configure the local port for incoming OSC messages
+- Configure the remote host and port for outgoing OSC messages

+Configuration settings are stored on your machine per-user and will persist between sessions.

 ## OSC Actions

 OSC actions are messages you can send to OSCPoint to control PowerPoint.
 These must be sent as properly formatted OSC messages and transmitted via UDP.

 OSC bundles are supported, but have not been extensively tested.

-The default local port used to receive messages is 35550.
+The default local port used to receive messages is `35550`.
 You can configure the local port for these using the OSCPoint ribbon tab.

 ### Slide control